 The alcohol excise tax is a per gallon tax rather than a percentage of price tax, and the rate is based on the type of alcohol: liquor is taxed at a higher rate than wine and wine is taxed at a higher rate than beer.
 In some states, tax rates also vary based on the location of the seller and the quantity produced.
 For example, Georgia's excise tax rate on wine is nearly four times higher for table wines produced outside of Georgia, and Montana's excise tax rate on beer is over three times higher for companies producing over 10,000 barrels of beer.

 Tax rates also vary considerably across states.
-In 2021, the per gallon tax rates on beer range from $0.02 in Wyoming to $1.29 in Tennessee, the per gallon tax rates on wine range from $0.20 in California and Texas to $2.50 in Alaska, and the per gallon tax rate on liquor range from $1.50 in the District of Columbia and Maryland to $14.27 in Washington.
-Four states (New Hampshire, Pennsylvania, Utah, and Wyoming) do not tax wine or liquor and another 13 states do not tax liquor.
+As of January 2022, the per gallon tax rates on beer ranged from $0.02 in Wyoming to $1.29 in Tennessee, the per gallon tax rates on wine ranged from $0.20 in California and Texas to $2.50 in Alaska, and the per gallon tax rates on liquor ranged from $1.50 in the District of Columbia and Maryland to $14.27 in Washington.
+Every state and the District of Columbia taxes beer, but four states do not tax wine and 17 states do not tax liquor.
 These states instead raise revenue from these products via government-run liquor stores.

 In addition to the per-gallon excise tax, some states and localities also levy a special sales tax on the final purchase price of alcohol.
 For example, the District of Columbia levies both per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50), which are built into the retail price of alcohol, and a 10.25 percent alcohol sales tax on the final purchase price.